railsbyexample/search_by_location/README.md

 # Location search

 A little experiment with `ActiveRecord` to build a location search to solve a problem from a private project.
 The changes touched a lot of surface in said project so I preferred to achieve what I needed before introducing the other project.
+A [working sample can be found here](https://rails-location-search.herokuapp.com/)

 ## The problem